ninckblokje/my-dev-env/KUBERNETES.md

 kubectl create -f jnb-env.yml
 ````

-This command will empty the entire namespace `jnb` (without the persistent volume claims):
+This command will empty the entire namespace `jnb` (without the persistent volume claims and the secrets):

 ````
 kubectl -n jnb delete po,svc,configmaps --all